 How to get from and to the airports of Istanbul

 Istanbul New Airport (IST) is, as the name suggests, the new airport serving both sides of the city of Istanbul.
-This replaces all flights arriving into Istanbul Atatürk Airport, the former main airport for flights arriving from Europe and beyond.
-As of April 2019, there are no longer passenger services arriving into Istanbul Atatürk Airport so travellers will need to arrive into IST and make plans to travel to and from the city accordingly.
+This replaces all flights arriving at Istanbul Atatürk Airport, the former main airport for flights arriving from Europe and beyond.
+As of April 2019, there are no longer passenger services arriving at Istanbul Atatürk Airport, so travelers will need to arrive at IST and make plans to travel to and from the city accordingly.

-Istanbul New Airport (IST) is located around 50km from Sultanahmet, the Old Town of Istanbul – the main tourist centre of the city.
+Istanbul New Airport (IST) is located around 50km from Sultanahmet, the Old Town of Istanbul – the main tourist center of the city.

-There are various options for getting from the airport to Sultanahmet, with journey times varying between 30 to 90 minutes depending on which mode of transport you take and where abouts in the city you are heading.
+There are various options for getting from the airport to Sultanahmet, with journey times varying between 30 to 90 minutes depending on which mode of transport you take and your whereabouts in the city you are heading.

-Shuttle Bus: Shuttle services are also available from Istanbul Airport into the city center, with shared mini-van services costing approximately €20 per person, dropping you right at your hotel.
-These services will take multiple guests to different hotels and therefore journey times may vary depending on where your hotel is located in relation to others.
+Shuttle services are also available from Istanbul Airport into the city center, with shared mini-van services costing approximately €20 per person, dropping you right at your hotel.
+These services will take multiple guests to different hotels, and therefore journey times may vary depending on where your hotel is located in relation to others.

-Bus: Another option for getting into Istanbul city center from the airport is to take the bus.
-The New Airport Transit Bus runs around 150 times a day between the airport and city and bus tickets can be purchased from floor -2 of the airport.
-There are a range of bus tickets that can be purchased including the rechargeable Istanbulkart (6 TL), 5 Pass Card (BeşGeç, 17 TL), or 10 Pass Card (OnGeç, 32 TL).
+Another option for getting into Istanbul’s city center from the airport is to take the bus.
+The New Airport Transit Bus runs around 150 times a day between the airport and the city, and bus tickets can be purchased from floor -2 of the airport.
+There are a range of bus tickets that can be purchased, including the rechargeable Istanbulkart (6 TL), 5 Pass Card (BeşGeç, 17 TL), or 10 Pass Card (OnGeç, 32 TL).

 Bus services IST-5 Istanbul Airport – Besiktas, IST-18 Istanbul Airport – Mecidiyeköy, and IST-19 Istanbul Airport – Taksim run every 15 minutes from the airport to the city.
 Alternatively, you could take the H-2 Airport Express service that runs from the airport to the Şişli-Mecidiyeköy metro station.